tip-org/tools-paper/paper.md

 rudimentophocles-out-2
 ```

-Rudimentophocles prints a newline when it has tried all conjectures, then
+Rudimentocrates prints a newline when it has tried all conjectures, then
 goes back and retries the failed ones (in case it can now prove them with
 the help of lemmas).
 In this case it manages to prove all the discovered
 conjectures, and prints out the following final theory.
 Notice that: